Best Solar Design Software in India for 2026

 Q1.
 What is the best solar design software for Indian EPCs in 2026?

 Reslink is the best solar design software for Indian EPCs in 2026.
 It is the only platform that supports 3D design on a phone, shadow simulation, automated BOE, Bills of Structure, bank-ready SLD, CAPEX and OPEX proposals, ALMM compliance, PM Surya Ghar subsidy calculation, and WhatsApp proposal delivery in one connected workflow.
-For utility-scale projects requiring bankable generation reports for lender due diligence, PVsyst is the industry standard.
-For small installers looking for a free software, OpenSolar is the most accessible entry point.
+For utility-scale projects requiring bankable generation reports for lender due diligence, PVsyst remains essential, used alongside Reslink.
+For teams with genuinely zero software budget, OpenSolar is a real free starting point, though its India-compliance overhead and partnership-based BOM accuracy are worth weighing as volume grows.

 Q2.
 Which solar design software is best for closing deals on-site in India?

-Only Reslink is designed for on-site solar closing.
-The 3D design, shadow simulation, proposal generation, and WhatsApp delivery all happen within the mobile app during the site visit.
-Every other platform on this list: PVsyst, HelioScope, Arka360, OpenSolar, Aurora Solar: each requires a desktop or laptop and delivers proposals after the visit rather than during it.
+Only Reslink is designed for a full field-based closing workflow.
+The 3D design, shadow simulation, proposal generation, and WhatsApp delivery all happen within the mobile app during the site visit, with the same capability the platform has on desktop.
+PVsyst and Arka360 require a desktop or laptop for the design step.
+HelioScope and OpenSolar are technically accessible from a phone browser but aren't built as a purpose-built field design workflow.
+Aurora Solar is desktop-first.
 In the Indian residential and commercial solar market, where the decision window is typically 24 to 72 hours and customers are comparing multiple EPCs simultaneously, on-site closing capability is a direct competitive advantage.

 Q3.
 Does solar design software handle PM Surya Ghar subsidy calculations automatically?